Church of St. Nicholas, Vukovar

-Church of St. Nicholas (Храм светог Николе; Serbian Latin: Hram svetog Nikole; Hram svetog Nikole) in Vukovar is a Serbian Orthodox church in eastern Croatia.
+Church of St. Nicholas (Црква светог Николе; Crkva svetog Nikole) is a Serbian Orthodox church in Vukovar, Croatia.
 The church is one of the oldest baroque buildings of the Serb community north of the Sava River.

 Architecture

 St. Nicholas is nave building with an apse and bell tower at the main facade.
 The main front in the central part is slightly accentuated, processed by single and doubled pilasters, cornices and attic wavy line on the edges of a classicist vases.
 Slender tower that emphasize edge pilasters ending baroque arches with the lantern.
 Vaulted nave of the church is divided into four bays, which are separated by a wide archivolts resting on Ionic capitals, while the semi-dome-vaulted sanctuary.
 The bell tower, which was completed in 1767, is 37 meters high.

 History

 Present church was built in the period from 1733 till 1737.
 The church is built on location of old wooden church from 1690.
 The church was closed and looted during the World War II (1941-1942), and in 1991 interior of the church was dynamited by the local Croatian armed units in the city.
 Of the total 1991 pre-war internal inventory there is kept only 39 icons, 3 gospels and part of archive and church vessels.
 Reconstruction of external damage is completed, while the restoration of the interior is still in progress.